OlivierMounicq/CSharpNotes/Memory-Management/03-IDisposable.md

 ### 1.3 Why to use the Finalizer

 The GC pushes all object with a ```Finalize``` method in a special queue : _Finalize queue_.
 And there is a thread dedicated to this queue.
-Its goal is simply : calling the ```Dispose``` method for each object in this queue and pop up the object from this queue.
+Its goal is simply : calling the ```Dispose``` method for each object in this queue and removing the object from this queue.

 ### 1.4 Why to use the method Dispose ?